Back to blog

 1. Improve sleep quality, not only sleep duration

 Nocturnal HRV drops with fragmented sleep, irregular schedules, alcohol and heavy late dinners.
 The first step is unglamorous and powerful: a reasonably stable schedule, morning light, less bright light at night, a cool room, caffeine cut early and dinner with enough time before bed.
-If you are exploring sleep and ageing, our guide to melatonin and longevity explains why a pill is not a substitute for circadian architecture.
+If you are exploring sleep and ageing, our guide to melatonin and longevity explains why a pill is not a substitute for circadian architecture; for the workplace version, read natural light at work.

 2. Manage training load